 7. Keep Shipping Boxes

-Mistakes To Avoid When Looking For Free Packing Supplies
+Mistakes To Avoid When Looking for Free Packing Supplies

 There are mistakes you can make while searching for free boxes that could land you in hot water.
 Try to avoid these situations during your search:

-Breaking the law: Abide by local laws when looking for free boxes in dumpsters, trash cans, or your neighbor’s recyclables pile.
+• Breaking the law: Abide by local laws when looking for free boxes in dumpsters, trash cans, or your neighbor’s recyclables pile.
 Ask your office manager or mailroom clerk before you take boxes from your workplace, and ask store managers for permission before taking boxes from local businesses.

-Collecting low-quality boxes: Avoid using boxes if they have rips or tears, and inspect them for pest infestations before taking them home with you.
+• Collecting low-quality boxes: Avoid using boxes if they have rips or tears, and inspect them for pest infestations before taking them home with you.

-Forgetting transportation: Make sure you have a car or truck with plenty of space to fit your packing supplies so that you don’t have to leave anything behind.
+• Forgetting transportation: Make sure you have a car or truck with plenty of space to fit your packing supplies so that you don’t have to leave anything behind.

-Giving out contact or bank information: You may encounter online scams when looking for moving supplies.
+• Giving out contact or bank information: You may encounter online scams when looking for moving supplies.
 Don’t provide your address, bank account numbers, or credit card information to any online seller unless it’s through a secure website.
 Make sure you receive your items before sending any money to an online vendor, and don’t share personal information.

-Where To Shop if You Have To Buy Packing Supplies
+Where to Shop if You Have To Buy Packing Supplies

 • Freecycle: Freecycle is a nonprofit organization dedicated to keeping quality items out of landfills.
 It has built an extensive community network through which you can exchange items safely, as it has zero tolerance for scams and spam.

-• Home Depot: Purchasing your items from a brick-and-mortar store such as Home Depot allows you to check out items in person before purchasing them.
+• The Home Depot: Purchasing your items from a brick-and-mortar store such as The Home Depot allows you to check out items in person before purchasing them.
 It’s easy to compare the quality of brands while you decide which is right for your move and budget.

 • OfferUp: OfferUp is dedicated to connecting people who are buying, selling, finding, and giving away items, including used boxes and packing materials.
 OfferUp allows you to check profiles and transactions to learn more about a seller’s business acumen through its website or app.